swissup/swissup.github.io/m2/argento/customization/add-scroll-up.md

 # Create Scroll Up button

-> This feature is supperted since Argento 1.10.0
+> This feature is supported since Argento 1.10.0

 Navigate to _Content > Blocks_ and create `argento_scroll_up` CMS block
 with following content: